 All iris like full sun, at least a minimum of 6 hours of sunlight each day.
 You can fertilize by lightly digging compost in around your plants or using 6-10-10 fertilizer in the spring when the iris start growing and again about a month after they finish blooming to boost food production in the bulbs or rhizomes.

 Iris can be grown in containers.
 Use a 6” to 8” pot for dwarf iris and a larger 12” pot for taller iris.
 Use sterile potting soil, not soil from your garden.
-Fill the container to within 1” of the rim of the pot to allow you to water.
+Fill the container to within 1” of the rim of the pot to allow the water to collect and then penetrate the soil rather than just running down the sides of the pot.
 Plant the bulbs of the dwarf iris as you would in the garden.
 Place the rhizome of the taller iris on the surface of the soil as you would in the garden.
 Make sure your container gets at least 6 hours of sunlight daily and water it only when it becomes dry.
 Over-watering will cause the iris to rot, just as in your garden.
 Divide your plants annually so that they don’t become over-crowded in their containers.
 You can leave the container outdoors during the winter.

 Bearded iris are easy to grow, come in almost every color imaginable and prolong the spring bloom period in your garden.
 Even after they have finished blooming, their tall fans of sword like foliage continue to provide architecture to your garden throughout the growing season.